WektorX/FCB_website/README.md

 # FCB_website
-Website for a restructuring office

-### Website made with the gulp.js tool.
+Website for a restructuring office,made with the gulp.js tool.

 ### Technologies used in the project:
 -JavaScript